NamespaceSystemLibrary.Common.Framework SystemLibrary.Common.Framework.Net.dll

 Parallel swallows exceptions if the methods passed does throw

-Parallel requires the methods pass to always return a data
+Parallel requires the methods pass to always return data

 Null values returned from the methods will be filtered away

-Parallel usage is against local file system, file searches and CPU bound calculations
+Parallel usage is decent when you: do something towards local file system, file searches or CPU bound calculations

 Execute methods asynchronously, appending each result to a list, and halt execution until all functions passed as parameters have completed.